Skip to Main Content

 Bank loans vs. online lenders

-Online-only lenders and fintechs don't have branch locations like a traditional bank, so you typically can't meet with a loan officer in person.
+One feature that endears banks to many consumers is their ability to provide face-to-face customer service.
+Online-only lenders and fintechs don't typically have branch locations like a traditional bank, so you often can't meet with a loan officer in person.
 However, most online lenders offer options for getting help by email, chat, or phone.
 Online lenders may also offer a more convenient application process and faster funding.

 pin Icon